MUSC Bulletin | Academic Policies

 Academic Policies and Information

 The Medical University Bulletin is the document of authority for all students.
 Provisions contained herein may be amended, altered, or changed without prior notice when mandates from the South Carolina legislature or when conditions otherwise beyond the control of the University necessitate revision.
+Changes to university-wide academic policies are viewed and approved by the Education Advisory Committee and the Deans' Council.
+At the Provost’s discretion, substantive changes are also submitted to the Board of Trustees for approval.
+Documentation of changes are maintained by the Office of Enrollment Management and the Provost's office.
 The Bulletin should not therefore be relied upon as a contract but is intended solely as a guide for the student and is subject to change with the needs of the University.

 Academic integrity relies upon an atmosphere among faculty, students, and administrative staff characterized by faithful adherence to standards which are conducive to the learning process.
 Policies and procedures are established and maintained to ensure that these standards are supported.
 Violation of these standards may result in sanctions against the student with appropriate entries placed on the student’s academic record.
 Guidelines that describe rights and due process are provided under “Student Complaint Procedures” and within each college’s section of this Bulletin.